 Reality: You will be eating PB&J for dinner half the time.

-SUGGESTION: If you decide to be brave and patronize a restaurant that isn’t particularly kid-friendly, consider consulting Google Maps for some help.
+SUGGESTION: If you decide on a restaurant that isn’t particularly kid-friendly, consider consulting Google Maps for some help.
 The app has a feature that shows you when restaurants are typically more or less busy, and in some cases offers real-time information.
 Going out to eat during a less busy time will help eliminate waiting in the lobby to be seated, and a longer wait time for food to get to your table.
-Waiting is incredibly boring for kids, and can lead to a meltdown.
-Bring a coloring book, or a quiet toy, to the restaurant to keep the kiddos entertained.
+Waiting is incredibly boring for kids, especially if they’re hungry too, and can lead to a meltdown.
+Bring a coloring book or a quiet toy to the restaurant to keep the kiddos entertained.

 Expectation: You will get to see all the sights.